3beerkamal/ITI_Final_Infra_Project/README.md

     * Private Kubernetes cluster in "restricted" subnetwork with 3 worker nodes.
  ### Note
      Only VM in "management" subnetwork can access the Kubernetes cluster.

-### Build & Push Docker Image to GCR
+ ### Setup Jenkins as a master on GKE cluster
-* Build the Docker Image in your local machine by run
+ * Dockerized jenkins image with docker installed then pushed it to GCR

     ```bash
     cd /App
     docker build . -t [python-app]